 To operate a device connected to HDMI and set up with EasyLink, select the device - or its activity - in the list of TV connections.
-Press SOURCES, select a device connected to an HDMI connection and press OK.
+Press ■ SOURCES, select a device connected to an HDMI connection and press OK.

 Once the device is selected, the TV remote control can control the device.
-However \spadesuit and \rightleftharpoons OPTIONS keys and some other TV keys, like r Ambilight, are not forwarded to the device.
+However $\$ and $\$ OPTIONS keys and some other TV keys are not forwarded to the device.